Connecting to Hazelcast Viridian Clusters

 4. Follow the on-screen instructions.

-Configuration Description
+Credential Description

-Cluster name
+Cluster Name

-A unique name for your cluster.
+A unique name that identifies your cluster.

-Discovery token
+Discovery Token

-A unique token that maps to the current IP address of the cluster.
-Cluster IP addresses may change.
-This token allows clients to find out the current IP address of the cluster and connect to it.
+Cluster IP addresses can change.
+This token allows clients to identify the current IP address of the cluster and connect to it.

 The password that a client can use to access the private key file.